wds4/tribal-tapestry/essays/draft/virtueSignal.md

 And what's wrong with wanting to belong?
 To be a part of something greater than ourselves?
 It is, indeed, one of our most basic spiritual needs.

+The question is not: do you believe this particularly idea, which is toxic.
+The answerto this quesiton, in isolation, would be no. The question is this: if you were to weigh the significance of the nontoxic core versus the toxic overlay, which is more weighty?
+By implication: if you had to accept both or reject both, which would you choose?
+The first is not a legitimate question; but the second one is!
+Are you willing to endorse that 2+2=5?
+Obviously, no. But are you willing to endorse 2+2=5 if it is the price you must pay to reverse the injustices of the past?
+If you accept the premise of the question, then the question does not have an obvious answer.
+A valid case can be made for a yes.

 ## How to pass the test

 My observations are that there are two broad categories by which a virtuous member of a tribe internalizes the toxic elements of a virtue signal.